NeelayS/supr_convertor/README.md

     device: <device_to_use>
     out_dir: <path_to_output_dir>
     ```

+    If you wish to convert <b>SMPL</b> or <b>SMPL-H</b> parameters, you need to also specify a path to a deformation matrix file which contains model correspondences.
+    SMPL-X and SUPR have the same mesh topology, so no such file is required for the conversion between SMPL-X and SUPR.

+    ```yaml
+    experiment:
+        deformation_matrix_path: <path_to_deformation_matrix_file>
+    ```

+    The model correspondences can be downloaded from the SMPL-X website [here](https://smpl-x.is.tue.mpg.de/download.php#:~:text=The%20correspondences%20between,Model%20correspondences).
+    To convert between SMPL and SUPR, for example, you need to use the file named `smpl2smplx_deftrafo_setup.pkl`.
+For SMPL-H, use the file named `smplh2smplx_deftrafo_setup.pkl`. <br>

     The rest of the parameters can be left as is, or modified as per your requirements. <br>
     To convert the parameters in the least amount of time, set the `batch_size` to the maximum possible value, constrained by the available device memory. <br>
-    The number of iterations of the optimization process for the conversion and the stopping conditions can be modified according to the use case. <br>
+    The number of iterations of the optimization process for the conversion and the stopping conditions can be modified according to the use case.
+The tool has been tested with the current values. <br>

-    <b> Note: </b> Be careful to use the same gendered SUPR model as the SMPL-X model used to generate the meshes.
+    <b> Note: </b> Be careful to use the same gendered SUPR model as the SMPL-X / SMPL / SMPL-H model used to generate the meshes.

 4. Run the `convert.py` script to convert the parameters.